Spring 2025

 11:00-12:00

-In this course, we will read select passages from Homer’s Iliad in Greek, as well as the entire poem in English translation.
+In this course we will read together selections of the Iliad in Greek (and the entire poem in translation).

 50 Social Sciences